geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 	- Before you can restore this deleted group, you must first copy the Object ID of the Inside Sales group that appears in the table of deleted groups.
 When you perform the next command to restore the group, you will use this ID to identify the group that you want restored. <br/>

-		To copy the ID, select the entire ID and then right-click and select **Copy**.
+		To copy the ID, select the entire ID and then press Ctrl-C.

 	- You should then run the following command to retrieve and restore the deleted group whose Object ID matches the value you enter:<br/>

 		‎**Note:** Replace the {objectId} in the following command with the ID number for the Inside Sales group that you copied in the prior step.
-When you enter the following Restore command, right-click and select **Paste** when you get to the {objectId} parameter, then press Enter to run the command.  <br/>
+When you enter the following Restore command and you get to the point of pasting in the {objectId} parameter, simply right-click to paste in the Id.
+Then press Enter to run the command.  <br/>

 		‎**Restore-AzureADMSDeletedDirectoryObject -Id {objectId}**